bartche/simple-notes/README.md

 # Simple Notes
-A simple note-taking app with encryption build in Node
+A simple but yet encrypted note-taking app with live updates built in NodeJS.

-Run by
+Get started by cloning the repo and running:

 `npm install` and `node server.js`

 or simply